DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-ect-evidence.md

 - Mixed ability trios
 - Larger groups of four or more either of similar or mixed attainment

 It is important that you carefully consider how you are going to group pupils for the task you want them to complete.
 You will need to think about what each person within the group is going to do and why working in that way is likely to yield a benefit.
-For example, you might be teaching an English lesson which is exploring different characters’ viewpoints.
+For example, you might be teaching an English lesson which is exploring different characters' viewpoints.
 Grouping pupils for this task where they take on the viewpoint of a different character can help to bring the story alive.
 You might want pupils to complete a difficult piece of work – using mixed attainment groupings in this instance can help to support pupils of lower attainment.
-However, it is important to be mindful that the higher-attainment pupil doesn’t simply ‘take over’.
+However, it is important to be mindful that the higher-attainment pupil doesn't simply 'take over'.
 It seems obvious, but you will also need to think carefully about the likely social dynamics of certain groupings: some pairs will demonstrate excellent social skills without much learning taking place!

-You may get ‘free-riders’ within groups (Muijs & Reynolds, 2017).
+You may get 'free-riders' within groups (Muijs & Reynolds, 2017).
 That is, pupils who are able to hide within a group situation and avoid completing work.
 Johnson & Johnson (1994) suggest that one way to mitigate against this is to assign pupils with clear roles.
 Using the same roles consistently in different group tasks will help pupils to become familiar with the routines of group work.
 Knowing what the different roles are, how each role contributes to the group task and practically what to do in each role is important pre-knowledge for pupils to be able to perform the roles and therefore the group work successfully.
 In different activities, these might include:

-- The summarizer, who will prepare the group’s presentation to the class and summarize conclusions reached to see if the rest of the group agrees.
+- The summarizer, who will prepare the group's presentation to the class and summarize conclusions reached to see if the rest of the group agrees.
 - The researcher, who collects background information and looks up any additional information that is needed to complete the task.
 - The checker, who checks that the facts the group will use are indeed correct and will stand up to scrutiny from the teacher or other groups.
 - The runner, who tries to find the resources needed to complete the task, such as equipment and dictionaries.